devtint/NUCLEI_CNM/Refrencce and Usage And Guide/API_REFERENCE.md

 # API Reference

-Complete documentation of all API endpoints in the Nuclei Dashboard.
+Complete documentation of all API endpoints in the Nuclei Dashboard with database integration.

 ---